CodingBeard/tfkg/readme.md

 Docker did not play nicely with the amd64 precompiled Tensorflow C library so I had to compile it from source with avx disabled on a different linux amd64 machine.

-The compiled libraries and licenses are in `./docker/tf-jupyter-golang-m1`
+The compiled libraries and licenses can be found at: https://github.com/CodingBeard/tfkg/releases/tag/v0.2.6.5 and need to be placed in `./docker/tf-jupyter-golang-m1/`

 These are the steps I took to compile the library from sources to make it work: